Naomi Shemer: 1973–1991

-Thought the 1970s, Shemer continued to compose songs for a variety of artists including Nathan Alterman (Pgisha Le'ein Ketz, Sapanei Shalom HaMelech, Al Em HaDerech, HaEm HaShlishit), Shaul Tchernichovsky (Ba'aliyati Sham Yafati, Omrim Yeshna Eretz), Hayim Nahman Bialik (Kumi Tzei) and Avraham Shlonsky ("Betchul HaShamayim").
-She translated songs by Itzik Manger (including Al HaDerech Etz Omed) and continued writing songs based texts from various sources (for example Shirat Ha'Asavim was inspired by Nachman of Breslov and Akedat Yitzhak by the Book of Genesis).
+Throughout the 1970s, Shemer continued to compose songs for a variety of artists including Nathan Alterman ("Pgisha Le'ein Ketz", "Sapanei Shalom HaMelech", "Al Em HaDerech", "HaEm HaShlishit"), Shaul Tchernichovsky ("Ba'aliyati Sham Yafati", "Omrim Yeshna Eretz"), Hayim Nahman Bialik ("Kumi Tzei") and Avraham Shlonsky ("Betchul HaShamayim").
+She translated songs by Itzik Manger (including "Al HaDerech Etz Omed") and continued writing songs based on texts from various sources (for example, "Shirat Ha'Asavim" was inspired by Nachman of Breslov and "Akedat Yitzhak" by the Book of Genesis).

-For Yehoram Gaon's 1973 album Ahava Yam Tikhonit (Mediterranean Love), Shemer composed the song Kumi Tzei, originally written by Hayim Nahman Bialik.
+For Yehoram Gaon's 1973 album Ahava Yam Tikhonit (Mediterranean Love), Shemer composed the song "Kumi Tzei", originally written by Hayim Nahman Bialik.

-In 1974, Shemer released an album of children's songs, which included several hits including Aleph Bet and Shlomit Bonah Sukkah, originally performed by Ilana Rovina and Dudaim three years earlier.
+In 1974, Shemer released an album of children's songs, which included several hits including "Aleph Bet" and "Shlomit Bonah Sukkah", originally performed by Ilana Rovina and Dudaim three years earlier.
 Most of the record's songs were first performed in a children's show presented by Shemer and Oded Teomi.
-Also in 1974, Yossi Banai recorded Shemer's song Sfirat Mlai (Cargo Counting) for his solo show Partzuf Shel Tzo'ani (Face of a Gypsy).
+Also in 1974, Yossi Banai recorded Shemer's song "Sfirat Mlai" ("Cargo Counting") for his solo show Partzuf Shel Tzo'ani (Face of a Gypsy).

 In 1976, Shemer wrote the songs for a musical adaptation of The Travels of Benjamin III.
-Several of the songs gained widespread popularity, including Perot Chamisha Asar, Siman She'od Lo Heganu, and Shirat Ha'asavim (The Song of the Grass).
-For the "Hebrew Melody Celebration" held that year, Shemer wrote the song HaChagiga Nigmeret (The Celebration Ends), performed by Hakol Over Habibi.
-Additionally, in the same year, she wrote the song Bekol Shana Be'Setav Giora, performed by Ruhama Raz, in memory of Yom Kippur War victim Giora Shoham.
+Several of the songs gained widespread popularity, including "Perot Chamisha Asar", "Siman She'od Lo Heganu", and "Shirat Ha'asavim" ("The Song of the Grass").
+For the "Hebrew Melody Celebration" held that year, Shemer wrote the song "HaChagiga Nigmeret" ("The Celebration Ends"), performed by Hakol Over Habibi.
+Additionally, in the same year, she wrote the song "Bekol Shana Be'Setav Giora", performed by Ruhama Raz, in memory of Yom Kippur War victim Giora Shoham.